return to homepage

-Use this guide to Massachusetts ski areas help you find the best slopes, resorts, and ski vacation packages to get the most from this favorite winter sport.
+Our Guide to Massachusetts skiing areas will help you find the best slopes, resorts, and ski vacation packages to get the most from this favorite winter sport.

 Nashoba Valley Ski Area

-Although Nashoba isn't as fancy or big as many of the New England ski resorts in New Hampshire and Vermont, it has grown quite a lot during the past few years but still retains its comfortable, relaxed atmosphere.
 With 16 trails ranging from beginner to expert and 8 lifts, Nashoba offers snow tubing, racing, and snowboarding in addition to down-hill skiing.
 Equipment rentals and lessons (individual and group) are available.
-Open from mid-to-late November to mid-March (depending somewhat on the weather).
+Open from mid-to-late November to mid-March, depending on the weather.

 • Lift lines are usually fairly short, and trails are well-groomed